thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 identity.
 TLS 1.3 removed this separate server-provided hint.
 Instead, the client offers one or more PSK identities in the `pre_shared_key` extension, and the server selects one of them as part of the handshake.
-As a result, TLS 1.3 clients need sufficient local or application-provided context, such as SNI, ALPN, or configuration, to determine which PSK identities to offer.
+As a result, TLS 1.3 clients need sufficient local or application-provided context, such as the intended server name, the application protocol, or local configuration, to determine which PSK identities to offer.

 - Finally, ciphersuites were deprecated and the RSA-based key transport is not supported in TLS 1.3.
 As a consequence, only a Diffie-Hellman-based key exchange